Proactive Service Assurance in 5G and B5G Networks: A Closed-Loop Algorithm for End-to-End Network Slicing: Introduction

-Likewise, to effectively manage and utilize network slices, the infrastructure should be able to dynamically allocate resources based on the service requirements of each slice.
-They include services with a wide variety of quality of service (QoS) needs, such as enhanced mobile broadband (eMBB), ultra-reliable low-latency communications (uRLLC), and massive machine-type communications (mMTC) \cite{foukas2017network}.
-In the context of VNF scaling within Service Assurance (SA), resource allocation is the process of allocating specific resources, such as CPU, memory, and storage, to VNF instances.
-This allocation can be done manually or automatically.
-Manual allocation requires more time and is more susceptible to errors, but it provides greater control over resource usage.
-Automated allocation can be more efficient, but it does not always allocate resources optimally.
-In particular, the VNF auto-scaling process involves balancing network actions and spare resources to meet the QoS, but also needs to achieve cost savings \cite{Rahman2018AutoScaling}.
-To guarantee QoS, a common practice is to wisely allocate additional resources to the network components to accommodate the traffic load demand.
-However, excessive allocation of resources can reduce cost savings.
-It is important to note that achieving the right balance between resource allocation and cost savings is crucial in the auto-scaling of VNF instances.
-Proper resource allocation can ensure that performance requirements are met, while cost savings can be achieved by avoiding excessive allocation of resources.
+In network slicing, the infrastructure must demonstrate the capacity to dynamically allocate resources in accordance with the service requirements of each network slice.
+These services encompass a broad spectrum of quality of service (QoS) needs, as detailed in the reference \cite{foukas2017network}.
+In order to meet the QoS requirements, resource allocation is the common process of allocating specific resources, such as central processing units (CPUs), memory, and storage, to virtual network functions (VNF) instances.
+This allocation can be executed manually or automatically.
+Manual allocation requires a greater investment of time and is more susceptible to errors, but it provides better control over resource usage.
+Automated allocation can be more efficient but may not always allocate resources optimally.
+Thus, the VNF auto-scaling process entails a delicate balancing act between network actions and spare resources, with the objective of meeting QoS requirements while achieving cost savings, as articulated in the work of Rahman \textit{et al.} \cite{Rahman2018AutoScaling}.